 How are birth defects caused by drinking alcohol during pregnancy?

 The exact mechanism(s) by which alcohol damages the fetus and critical times of exposure are not known.
-Exposure during the first trimester results in the structural defects (eg, facial changes) characteristic of FAS, whereas the growth and central nervous system problems could occur from alcohol use during any time in pregnancy.
+Exposure during the first trimester results in the structural defects, such as facial changes, characteristic of FASD, whereas the growth and central nervous system problems could occur from alcohol use during any time in pregnancy.

-Does drinking during pregnancy always result in FAS?
+Does drinking during pregnancy always result in FASD?

-Not all women who drink heavily during pregnancy will have a child with FAS.
-But by not drinking at all during pregnancy, women can ensure that their babies will not have FAS or any other alcohol-related outcomes.
+Not all women who drink during pregnancy will have a child with FASD.
+However, avoiding all alcohol during pregnancy ensures the developing baby will not have FASD or any other alcohol-related outcomes.

-How much alcohol is reasonably acceptable to drink without running the risk of a child developing FAS?
-TOP
+How much alcohol is reasonably acceptable to drink without running the risk of a child developing FASD?

-Is FAS hereditary or is there a hereditary disposition to getting it?
-TOP
+Is FASD hereditary or is there a hereditary disposition to getting it?

-FAS is not hereditary.
+FASD is not hereditary.
 It can only occur if a woman drinks alcohol during her pregnancy.
-Currently, it is not known why some children are more likely to develop FAS than other children if their mothers drank during pregnancy.
+Currently, it is not known why some children are more likely to develop FASD than other children if their mothers drank during pregnancy.

-The easiest way to prevent FAS is to abstain from alcohol use during pregnancy.
+The easiest way to prevent FASD is to abstain from all alcohol use during pregnancy.
 Any amount of alcohol consumed during pregnancy is potentially dangerous to an unborn baby.
-If a pregnant woman is drinking during pregnancy, it is never too late for her to stop.
+If a your are a pregnant woman who is drinking, it is never too late to stop.
 The sooner a woman quits drinking, the better it will be for both her and her baby.
 If a woman is not able to quit drinking, she should contact her local social service agency or health plan for alcohol abuse treatment, if needed.
 If a woman is not yet pregnant, she should use an effective form of birth control until her drinking is under control.

-Mothers aren't the only ones who can help prevent FAS, though.
-Significant others, family members, schools, social organizations, and communities alike can help prevent FAS through education and intervention.
+Mothers aren't the only ones who can help prevent FASD, though.
+Significant others, family members, schools, social organizations, and communities alike can help prevent FASD through education and intervention.

 National Institute on Alcohol Abuse and Alcoholism